labd/go-commercelayer-sdk/api/docs/POSTOrderSubscriptions201ResponseDataAttributes.md

 `func (o *POSTOrderSubscriptions201ResponseDataAttributes) UnsetActivateBySourceOrder()`

 UnsetActivateBySourceOrder ensures that no value is present for ActivateBySourceOrder, not even an explicit nil
+### GetPlaceTargetOrder

+`func (o *POSTOrderSubscriptions201ResponseDataAttributes) GetPlaceTargetOrder() interface{}`

+GetPlaceTargetOrder returns the PlaceTargetOrder field if non-nil, zero value otherwise.

+### GetPlaceTargetOrderOk

+`func (o *POSTOrderSubscriptions201ResponseDataAttributes) GetPlaceTargetOrderOk() (*interface{}, bool)`

+GetPlaceTargetOrderOk returns a tuple with the PlaceTargetOrder field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPlaceTargetOrder

+`func (o *POSTOrderSubscriptions201ResponseDataAttributes) SetPlaceTargetOrder(v interface{})`

+SetPlaceTargetOrder sets PlaceTargetOrder field to given value.

+### HasPlaceTargetOrder

+`func (o *POSTOrderSubscriptions201ResponseDataAttributes) HasPlaceTargetOrder() bool`

+HasPlaceTargetOrder returns a boolean if a field has been set.

+### SetPlaceTargetOrderNil

+`func (o *POSTOrderSubscriptions201ResponseDataAttributes) SetPlaceTargetOrderNil(b bool)`

+ SetPlaceTargetOrderNil sets the value for PlaceTargetOrder to be an explicit nil

+### UnsetPlaceTargetOrder
+`func (o *POSTOrderSubscriptions201ResponseDataAttributes) UnsetPlaceTargetOrder()`

+UnsetPlaceTargetOrder ensures that no value is present for PlaceTargetOrder, not even an explicit nil
+### GetRenewalAlertPeriod

+`func (o *POSTOrderSubscriptions201ResponseDataAttributes) GetRenewalAlertPeriod() interface{}`

+GetRenewalAlertPeriod returns the RenewalAlertPeriod field if non-nil, zero value otherwise.

+### GetRenewalAlertPeriodOk

+`func (o *POSTOrderSubscriptions201ResponseDataAttributes) GetRenewalAlertPeriodOk() (*interface{}, bool)`

+GetRenewalAlertPeriodOk returns a tuple with the RenewalAlertPeriod field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRenewalAlertPeriod

+`func (o *POSTOrderSubscriptions201ResponseDataAttributes) SetRenewalAlertPeriod(v interface{})`

+SetRenewalAlertPeriod sets RenewalAlertPeriod field to given value.

+### HasRenewalAlertPeriod

+`func (o *POSTOrderSubscriptions201ResponseDataAttributes) HasRenewalAlertPeriod() bool`

+HasRenewalAlertPeriod returns a boolean if a field has been set.

+### SetRenewalAlertPeriodNil

+`func (o *POSTOrderSubscriptions201ResponseDataAttributes) SetRenewalAlertPeriodNil(b bool)`

+ SetRenewalAlertPeriodNil sets the value for RenewalAlertPeriod to be an explicit nil

+### UnsetRenewalAlertPeriod
+`func (o *POSTOrderSubscriptions201ResponseDataAttributes) UnsetRenewalAlertPeriod()`

+UnsetRenewalAlertPeriod ensures that no value is present for RenewalAlertPeriod, not even an explicit nil
 ### GetStartsAt

 `func (o *POSTOrderSubscriptions201ResponseDataAttributes) GetStartsAt() interface{}`